 \section{Abstract}

 In this paper, we observe new phenomena related to the structure of 3-manifolds satisfying lower scalar curvature bounds.
-We construct warped-product manifolds of almost nonnegative scalar curvature that converge to pulled string spaces in the Sormani-Wenger intrinsic flat topology.
-These examples extend the results of Lee-Naber-Neumayer \cite{LNN} to the case of dimension $3$.
+We construct warped-product manifolds of almost nonnegative scalar curvature that converge to pulled string spaces in the Sormani--Wenger intrinsic flat topology.
+These examples extend the results of Lee--Naber--Neumayer \cite{LNN} to the case of dimension $3$.
 As a consequence, we produce the first counterexample to a conjecture of Sormani \cite{SormaniConj} on the stability of the Geroch Conjecture.
 Our example tests the appropriate hypothesis for a related conjecture of Gromov.
 On the other hand, we demonstrate a $W^{1,p}$-stability statement ($1\leq p<2$) for the Geroch Conjecture in the class of warped products.